BMC Software: Acquisition and privatization by private equity firms

 In May 2013, BMC announced that it was being acquired by a group of major private equity investment groups for $6.9 billion.
 The process was completed in September 2013 and the company is no longer publicly traded.

 It was announced on October 2, 2018 that BMC was acquired by KKR, a leading global investment firm.
 The company was acquired from a private investor group led by Bain Capital Private Equity and Golden Gate Capital together with GIC, Insight Venture Partners, and Elliott Management.

+Creation of Two Independent Companies

+In October 2024 BMC announced that it was splitting into two separate organizations.
+BMC Software remains the name of the company that includes the Intelligent Z Optimization and Transformation (IZOT) and Digital Business Automation (DBA) business units.

+Meanwhile, BMC Helix, the company encompassing the Digital Service and Operations Management (DSOM) business, will be focused on service and operations management business.

 Products and services

 BMC Software specializes in software designed to enable an autonomous digital enterprise, developing products used for multiple functions including automation, service management, DevOps, workflow orchestration, AIOps, and security.

-The company supports enterprises using mainframes with its Automated Mainframe Intelligence (AMI) product line, which enables self-managing mainframe systems.
+The company supports enterprises using mainframes with its Automated Mainframe Intelligence (AMI) product line also known internally as (IZOT), which enables self-managing mainframe systems.
 Self-managing mainframes use machine learning to improve efficiency by anticipating needs, sending alarms, and taking actions without the need for manual actions.